19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Thatโ€™s me with the magnificent aurora borealis!

-The community brings people from all over the world to experience the Northern Lights in action from the comfort of their warm beds.
-What Sean does is surreal and so are his aurora portraits and tours.
+The community brings people worldwide together to experience the Northern Lights in action from the comfort of their warm beds.
+Sean’s work is surreal, as are his aurora portraits and tours.

-To help you prepare, book your tour online, at the agency offices in downtown Fairbanks, or schedule a tour/workshop/portrait session with Fairbanksโ€™ best photographer, like I did, to capture stunning imagery of you and your loved ones with the aurora.
+To help you prepare, book your tour online, at the agency offices in downtown Fairbanks, or schedule a tour/workshop/portrait session with Fairbanksโ€™ best photographer, like I did, to capture stunning imagery of you and your loved ones with the aurora for a memorable, fun family outing.

 Cost: Free – $$$.
 Varies with tour company and aurora photographer